Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Footnotes: a.
 Isaiah 40:2 Or hardship b.
 Isaiah 40:3 Or A voice of one crying c.
 Isaiah 40:6 Revocalization based on Dead Sea Scroll, Septuagint, Vulgate; Masoretic TextAnd someone says d.
 Isaiah 40:6 Or all its constancy

-Not only would a 140 character Tweet fail to express this thought, Twitter has placed other restrictions on what we may Tweet.
+Not only would a 280 let alone a 140 character Tweet fail to express this thought, but Twitter has also placed other restrictions on what we may Tweet.

 If I chose to randomly send 140 character Tweets out from my account, there is little likelihood that it would be read at all.
 I could choose to Tweet out a message containing a link to a site containing a sermon or longer message, but with the same unlikelihood of successfully being read, just like a futile “voice in the wilderness.”